PinkDiamond1/handbook/50-50_Org_principles.md

 # Our 50/50 Orgnization Principles

-Democrac Earth is a 50/50 organization, an organizational design that allows for a balance between a fair ownership distribution and a sustainable model for liquidity.
+Democracy Earth is a 50/50 organization, an organizational design that allows for a balance between a fair ownership distribution and a sustainable model for liquidity.

 <img src='employees:investors.png'>